-- The applicant should list their full legal name, including any middle name. - Check the cover letter and resume for consistency.
-If they have not used any other names, write "None" in the space provided. - Check that the name of the organization is consistent with the name listed in the EOIR-31, or for organizations already recognized, it is consistent with the name listed on the DOJ roster at https://www.justice.gov/eoir/recognized-organizations-and-accredited-representatives-roster-state-and-city. - Check that the address(es) are consistent with the information provided in the resume and organizational chart.
-For organizations already recognized, make sure the address is consistent with the address(s) listed on the DOJ roster at https://www.justice.gov/eoir/recognized-organizations-and-accredited-representatives-roster-state-and-city.
+- The applicant should list their full legal name, including any middle name. - o Check the cover letter and resume for consistency.
+If they have not used any other names, write "None" in the space provided. - Accreditation type(s) requested - o If this is your first time applying for Full Accreditation (or if there has been a gap in your accreditation) check "Initial"- "Full" - o If you are currently a partially accredited representative and are applying to upgrade your accreditation to full, check "change of accreditation type" "Partial to Full" - If you are upgrading your accreditation close to your partial accreditation expiration date, make sure to also select "Renewal"- "Partial" and follow additional instructions in CLINC's renewal of accreditation checklist. - Check that the name of the organization is consistent with the name listed in the EOIR-31, or for organizations already recognized, it is consistent with the name listed on the DOJ roster. - Check that the address(es) are consistent with the information provided in the resume and organizational chart.
+For organizations already recognized, make sure the address is consistent with the address(s) listed on the DOJ roster.